clydebarrow/esphome-docs-hugo/content/components/datetime/_index.md

 ### Lambda calls

-For more complex use cases, several methods are available for use on datetimes from within [lambdas]({{< ref "automations/templates#config-lambda" >}}).
+For more complex use cases, several methods are available for use on datetimes from within :ref:`lambdas <config-lambda>`.
 See the full API Reference for more information.

 - `.make_call()`: Make a call for updating the datetime value.